RaspAP/raspap-docs/docs/tailscale.md

 Any device capable of running Tailscale's client software is able to host an exit node on your tailnet.
 This includes mobile handsets, laptops and PCs; meaning you can configure an exit node on any of these devices in a location of your choosing and allow RaspAP to use it.

 !!! note Note
     For this option, you must have at least one active device in your tailnet that offers an exit node.
-If you're unsure how to do this, refer to "[configuring an exit node](https://tailscale.com/kb/1103/exit-nodes#configure-an-exit-node)" in Tailscale's documentation.
+If you're unsure how to do this, refer to [configuring an exit node](https://tailscale.com/kb/1103/exit-nodes#configure-an-exit-node) in Tailscale's documentation.

 If you have multiple active exit nodes on your tailnet, Tailscale will recommend one based on its network response time.
 This is indicated with a star :material-star: in the option list, as shown below: